📜 Bureaucrats vs. the People: How Russian Agencies Have Been Fighting Over the Letter “Yo” for 70 Years

 1. The War of Bureaucratic Fronts

 Imagine: a court issues a divorce decree.
 The man’s name is Fyodor.
 His Russian passport says “Fyodor.”
 But the judge absentmindedly wrote “Fedor” (without dots) in the decision.
 The woman goes to the Civil Registry Office (ZAGS) and is refused.
 ZAGS officials, citing Ministry of Justice Order No. 167, demand “uniformity” — either Fyodor everywhere or Fedor everywhere.
 However, the Education Committee, in response to an inquiry, states: “writing e instead of yo does not distort data and does not hinder identification.”
 So who is right?
-Answer: no one, except the furious citizens who are deprived of pensions, divorces, and inheritance by this “war of competences.”
-Fyodor suffers because of two dots.

 2. Dossier on Absurdity: A Chronicle of Contradictions